mozilla/fx-private-relay/docs/translations.md

 git push -u origin message-updates-yyymmdd
 ```

-You can then visit [mozilla-l10n/fx-private-relay-i10n][] to create the pull request.
+You can then visit [mozilla-l10n/fx-private-relay-l10n][] to create the pull request.
 You can make changes in the local submodule branch for any code review feedback.

-After approval, the l10n team merges the new strings.
-The next nightly translation
+After approval, the Mozilla l10n team merges the new strings.
+The next nightly
-update brings the new strings into Relay's `main` branch.
+translation update brings the new strings into Relay's `main` branch.
 You should then
 create a pull request to remove the redundant strings from the pending files.

-[mozilla-l10n/fx-private-relay-i10n]: https://github.com/mozilla-l10n/fx-private-relay-l10n
+[mozilla-l10n/fx-private-relay-l10n]: https://github.com/mozilla-l10n/fx-private-relay-l10n

 ### Expanding a Premium Plan

-Adding new regions to a premium plan is a cross-company effort, requiring help and
+Adding new regions to a premium plan is a cross-company effort.
+The Legal team ensures
-support from the Subscription Platform, Quality Assurance, Legal, Localization, and
-Customer Support.
-This section describes the code changes for Relay.
+Mozilla can do business in the new region.
+The Subscription Platform integrates the
+expanded tax requirements.
+The Localization team identifies languages for the new
+region.
+Quality Assurance tests the experience in the new region and language.
+Customer
+Support expands support documents.
+Managers at several levels coordinate the work.

 Premium plan expansion can take months.
-A Relay engineer should create a waffle flag for
+A Relay engineer should **create a waffle flag
-the expansion effort, so that engineers can incrementally ship expansion changes and
+for the expansion effort**.
+This allows engineers to ship partial changes without
-staff can test expansion in production.
+affecting current users.
+Staff with the flag enabled can test expansion code in stage
+and production.

+The Subscription Platform (version 2) uses [Stripe][stripe] for paid services.
+A
+[Stripe Price][stripe-price] tracks currency, taxes, and a subscription term.
+Relay
+subscription terms are monthly or yearly.
+There are usually two prices per region, one
+for each term.
+The Subscription Platform also uses a price to track language and region.
+The product details are in the selected language.
+The Localization team helps pick the
+region's primary language.
+Product reports use the price to segment purchases by region.

-The Relay product manager creates Stripe prices for each subscription term (such as
+The Relay product manager create the Prices on the Stripe webpage.
+The product manager
-monthly and yearly) for each new region, and gives the price IDs to the Relay engineer.
+shares the new price IDs with the Relay engineers.
+In some cases, complex criteria
+selects the price for a region.
+For example, a region can use the prices of a different
+region.
+Another case is when a region has per-language prices.
+The manager highlights
+these complex cases.

-The product manager works with the Localization team to pick the primary language for
+The product manager shares the new price IDs with the Relay engineers.
+In some cases,
-that region as well.
-Relay engineering does not need to know this choice, unless there
-are multiple prices distinguished by language for a single region.

-In September 2023, the product manager creates Stripe prices manually, and so we've only
-set them up for production.
-In development and stage, the active testing price is for
-the United States in English.
+complex criteria selects the price for a region.
+For example, a region can use the
+prices of a different region.
+Another case is when a region has per-language prices.
+The manager highlights these complex cases.

 The Relay engineer updates the data structures in [privaterelay/plans.py][]: